ipasimulator/ipasim/docs/english.md

 # IPA Simulator

-This is not in any way a complete documentation, it's just a draft containing some ideas that I could forgot until the final documentation is written.
+This is not in any way a complete documentation, it's just a draft containing some ideas that I could forget until the final documentation is written.

 ## Building